Sith: Legends Sith Lords

 Following the 2012 acquisition of Lucasfilm by The Walt Disney Company, Lucasfilm rebranded most of the licensed Star Wars novels, comics, and other fictional media published since the original 1977 film (previously identified as the Star Wars Expanded Universe) as Star Wars Legends and declared them non-canonical to the franchise in April 2014.

 The Sith feature heavily in many stories of the Star Wars Expanded Universe (EU), appearing in a variety of media created prior to the advent of the 2015 feature film Star Wars: The Force Awakens.
 Future authors and screenwriters are not required to honor all of the events depicted in this material, but the Expanded Universe has remained a source of creative inspiration.
-The EU thoroughly details the schism between the dissident "Dark Jedi" and the Jedi establishment that led to the creation of the Sith Order, as well a series of conflicts between the Sith, Jedi and the Galactic Republic spanning the millennia prior to the events of the Star Wars motion picture series, and certain events thereafter.
+The EU thoroughly details the schism between the dissident "Dark Jedi" and the Jedi establishment that led to the creation of the Sith Order, as well as a series of conflicts between the Sith, Jedi, and the Galactic Republic spanning the millennia prior to the events of the Star Wars motion picture series, and certain events thereafter.

 In the EU, the Sith trace their origins to the followers of a dissident Jedi named Ajunta Pall, who endorsed the use of the Dark Side of the Force, contrary to Jedi orthodoxy.
 After Pall and his "Dark Jedi" followers were exiled for their practices, they eventually settled on a planet named Korriban, which was occupied by the "Sith," a red-skinned humanoid race with a high prevalence of Force-sensitives.
 Over the course of centuries of intermingling between the ethnic Sith and Dark Jedi, the name "Sith" would come to apply to the martial philosophy and political affiliation created by the former Jedi exiles on Korriban, rather than a specific race.
 This Sith regime would strike out at the Galactic Republic and Jedi on numerous occasions.

 Notable conflicts between the Sith and the Galactic Republic include the "Great Hyperspace War," in which the Sith would launch a massive invasion of the Republic but succumb to infighting, and the "Sith Holocaust," in which the Galactic Republic failed in its attempt to exterminate the Sith from known space.
 This resulted in the Sith survivors taking a vow of eternal vengeance on the Galactic Republic.
 The EU also describes the exploits of Sith characters following the collapse of Emperor Palpatine's Galactic Empire and the restoration of the Republic, such as the attempt by "Darth Krayt" to establish a New Sith Order on Korriban.